 On our podcast ‘On the Contrary by IDR’, host Arun Maira sat down with Hari Menon, the India office lead of the Bill & Melinda Gates Foundation, and Vineet Rai, founder-chairperson of Aavishkaar, to talk about what social impact really means, how it should be measured, and what needs to change in how we think about it.

-Below is an edited transcript from the conversation that provides an overview of the key points covered during the show.
+Below is an edited transcript that provides an overview of the guests’ perspectives on the show.

 Defining social impact is complicated